-The discontinued Starbucks iced guava white tea is a low-caffeine, ice-shaken drink that combines brewed white tea, guava juice, ice, and liquid cane sugar.
+Starbucks iced guava white tea is a low-caffeine, ice-shaken drink that combines brewed white tea, guava juice blend, ice, and liquid cane sugar.

 It has less caffeine than both green and black teas.
-A grande cup of Starbucks’ iced guava white tea had 20mg of caffeine and 110 calories.
+A grande cup of Starbucks’ iced guava white tea has 20 mg of caffeine and 110 calories.

-- White tea.
+- A 1/2 cup of White tea.
 Is the least processed type of tea and, therefore, has a smoother, delicate flavor than the other teas.
 You can use your favorite brand of white tea.
 My favorite is Fujian pure white tea by Twinnings.

-- Guava juice.
+- Two ounces of pink guava juice.
 Guava juice adds a sweet and savory touch to the tea.
 Use chilled guava juice so that the ice doesn’t melt quickly.
 Jumex guava nectar is a great choice which comes in an insulated can bottle that is 100 percent recyclable.

-- Ice cubes.
+- Ice cubes (full cup).
 Use filtered water so that there are no off-flavors in your tea

-- Sugar syrup (optional).
+- One-ounce sugar syrup (optional).
 Like at Starbucks, your white can be unsweetened or sweetened with liquid cane sugar, simple sugar syrup, or regular sugar granules

 How to Make Starbucks’ Iced Guava White Tea at Home